Conference for Young Scientists

 Topics of interest for conference submissions include (but are not limited to):

-• Parallel programming models, environments and languages (MPI, OpenMP, CUDA, OpenCL, PGAS, ...) for multicore computing
+• Parallel programming models, environments and languages (MPI, OpenMP, CUDA, OpenCL, PGAS, OpenACC, ...) for multicore computing

 • Heterogeneous computing, adaptive and reconfigurable computing

-• Mathematical modeling and design of parallel algorithms
+• Mathematical modeling, design of parallel algorithms and scalability issues

 • Performance analysis and modeling